gabegorelick/sitar/README.markdown

 A team of researchers at the University of Illinois did the initial work implementing a collection of plugins for GUITAR to work with SWT applications.
-Their prototype could rip some static SWT applications, although it lacked a replayer and a lot of other critical features.
+Their prototype could rip some static SWT applications, although it lacked a replayer and many of other critical features.

 As part of Prof. Memon's [Spring 2011 Software Engineering course](http://www.cs.umd.edu/~atif/Teaching/Spring2011), I (Gabe Gorelick) led a team of undergraduates on a semester-long project to bring SWTGuitar (as it was then called) up to